 Cholesterol is produced in the liver and ingested from animal products like meat, eggs and dairy products.
 While we typically hear about it as a negative thing, both good and bad exist in the body.

 “Bad cholesterol is called LDL cholesterol.
 Too much of it in the body can increase risk of heart disease,” explained Paula McIntyre, a Marshfield Clinic Health System registered nutritionist.
 “Higher levels of LDL cholesterol can be deposited in the arteries, which narrows them and increases heart disease risk.”

-You can break down LDL cholesterol eating healthy fats and soluble fiber.
+You can break down LDL cholesterol by eating healthy fats and soluble fiber.

-“Foods that can increase bad cholesterol usually have saturated fat,” McIntyre said.
-“This includes meat like prime cuts of beef and chicken with skin and products like cheeses, ice cream, whole or two percent milk, butter and sour cream.”
+“Foods that can increase bad cholesterol have saturated fat,” McIntyre said.
+“This includes meat like prime cuts of beef and chicken with skin, and products like cheeses, ice cream, whole or 2% milk, butter and sour cream.”

 Instead of these foods, try oily fish like salmon, trout and albacore tuna.
-These foods have Omega-3 fatty acids that lower triglycerides, another type of fat found in the blood, which in turn lowers bad cholesterol.
+These foods have Omega-3 fatty acids that lower triglycerides, another type of fat found in the blood.
+These in turn lower bad cholesterol.

-“You can’t expect lower cholesterol levels by eating one or two of these foods,” McIntyre said.
-“Following a balanced low fat diet, being regularly active and maintaining a healthy weight also is very important.”
+“You can’t expect lower levels by eating one or two of these foods occasionally,” McIntyre said.
+“Following a balanced low fat diet, being regularly active and maintaining a healthy weight are also important.”

 |Foods that can help